 For a small family grilling, a unit with a primary cooking area of about 250 to 350 sq.
-Inches is ideal.
+Inches are ideal.
 For medium-sized families, a 400 to 550 sq.
 Inches grilling space would do fine while a cooking area that’s way above 550 sq.
-Inches is perfect for large-capacity grilling.
+Inches are perfect for large-capacity grilling.

 At a minimum, you should try to get a grill that comes with side tables/shelves where you can place all your grilling ingredients and other grilling gear.

 You might as well want extra storage space underneath for stashing some accessories you often use whenever you grill.
 Look also for hooks on the side tables as they will give you additional storage space for your accessories.

 Materials and Build Quality

 Buying a grill is supposed to be a long-term investment, so you want to make sure you spend your money on something that can last for a reasonable amount of time.